Big Data Stream Processing with Amazon Web Services

 Usually, if spec for a project does not require architecture to deal with high loading, this aspect often gets overlooked.
 This is especially true in cases when budget and time frame for development are limited.

 In most cases. incoming data goes directly to the app, which processes it, does certain actions and stores the data into the database.
-Everything works fine until the “sudden popularity” hits the project, and the collected amount of data become too large for the processing.
+Everything works fine until the “sudden popularity” hits the project, and the collected amount of data becomes too large for the processing.

 Then the app begins working way too slowly and consumes a lot of memory.
 Parts of incoming data usually get lost.

 Often first counter-actions taken against it are upgrading the hardware and doing some code refactoring.
-It helps for a certain period of time, usually for a day, or two 🙂 Then incoming data increases 100x times and transfers into millions of requests a day and gigabytes of data.
+It helps for a certain period of time, usually for a day, or two.
+Then incoming data increases 100x times and transfers into millions of requests a day and gigabytes of data.

 The thing that could help now is upgrading the architecture to the one that can handle high loading.
 KinesisStream service will be considered as one of the possible ways to achieve it.
 We’ll give you the pros and cons of using the service below.